Rakesh-kumar-yadav/message/README.md

 The package is built to work with the Laravel Framework.
 The integration is done in seconds.

-Open your Laravel config file `config/app.php` and add the following lines.
+Open your Laravel config file "config/app.php`and add the following lines.

 In the `$providers` array add the service providers for this package.